-- O.24 The SA of the Rayleigh Area Action Plan has appraised the effects of individual policies, as well as the overall effect of the plan, including cumulative and incremental effects.
+- 0.25 The SA of the Rayleigh Area Action Plan has appraised the effects of individual policies, as well as the overall effect of the plan, including cumulative and incremental effects.
 It has also considered and appraised reasonable alternatives to the plan itself; and this information has been made available to the Council to help in the selection of the preferred plan.
 Overall the SA has found that the AAP will help to resolve a number of key sustainability issues in Rayleigh Town Centre and will also play a role in improving sustainability in the wider Rochford District.
-Significant positive effects were identified for communities, economy and employment, accessibility, landscape and townscape and cultural heritage. - 0.25 The sustainability appraisal did not identify any significant likely negative effects from the plan alone.
+Significant positive effects were identified for communities, economy and employment, accessibility, landscape and townscape and cultural heritage. - O.26 The sustainability appraisal did not identify any significant likely negative effects from the plan alone.
 However, possible significant cumulative negative effects were identified for cultural heritage, healthy and safe communities and air quality.
 It is expected that these can be mitigated and managed through further detailed planning, monitoring as well as by policies already in place which are contained within the Core Strategy and Development Management DPDs.
-To reduce short-term negative effects on cultural heritage and on health, it was also recommended that either a construction management plan could be developed or phasing could be introduced at the project level. - 0.26 The Council has considered the recommendations made throughout the Sustainability Appraisal process, and amended the plan where appropriate.
-This has contributed to further enhancing the positive sustainability effects of the AAP. - 0.27 This SA Report will accompany the AAP on Pre-Submission consultation for 6 weeks, during which time interested parties are invited to make representations on the AAP or the SA.
-The SA will form part of the evidence base during the Examination of the AAP and if any further significant changes are made to the plan the SA Report will be updated accordingly.
-A finalised report will accompany the adopted DPD when it is published.
+To reduce short-term negative effects on cultural heritage and on health, it was also recommended that either a

+- construction management plan could be developed or phasing could be introduced at the project level. - 0.27 The Council has considered the recommendations made throughout the Sustainability Appraisal process, and amended the plan where appropriate.
+This has contributed to further enhancing the positive sustainability effects of the AAP. - 0.28 This SA Report is published alongside the Rayleigh AAP Submission Document and will be subject to public examination.